apprunjs/apprun-docs/docs/directive.md

   }
 });
 ```

+### Animation directive

-You can see the $animation example below.
+We can create the $animation directive to attach the animation classes from the animation library, [animation.css](https://daneden.github.io/animate.css).
+See the $animation example below.

 ```js
 // Animation Directive Using animate.css